LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 We expose this as a new  command-line argument ``--policy`` (with shortcut ``-p``).

-!!! action Show this in the code if the audience is interested in the details
+> :clapper: Show this in the code if the audience is interested in the details

 ## Calling our find intersections algorithm